DayZedAndConfused762/Y.A.A.C/doc/software.md

 <!-- ++++++++++++++++++++ Lists Start ++++++++++++++++++++ -->

 ## Lists

+- [Awesome](https://github.com/sindresorhus/awesome): The Awesome Manifesto list, a list of all sort of awesome things, mostly software.
 - [Awesome Raspberry Pi](https://github.com/thibmaek/awesome-raspberry-pi): This list is a collection of tools, projects, images and resources conforming to the Awesome Manifesto.
 - [Awesome-Linux-Software](https://github.com/luong-komorebi/Awesome-Linux-Software): This repo is a collection of AWESOME Linux applications and tools for any users/developers.
 - [Pi-Apps list](https://pi-apps.io/wiki/getting-started/apps-list/): Rasberry Pi Software List.